-The Scholarships are only available for those who commence their teacher training in the academic year 2017/18.
-If you have already started your teaching training in this academic year you are not eligible to apply.
+Maths Scholarships are only available for those who commence their teacher training in the academic year 2024/25.
+If you have already started your teaching training in the current academic year then you are not eligible to apply.

-You do not need to already have your teacher training place organised to apply for the Scholarship, but by September 2017 you must have secured your training place on an eligible PGCE or unsalaried School Direct mathematics course in England for the 2017/18 academic year.
+You do not need to already have your teacher training place organised to apply for the Maths Scholarship, but by September 2024 you must have secured your training place on an eligible secondary mathematics PGCE or unsalaried School Direct course in England for the 2024/25 academic year which leads to Qualified Teacher Status (QTS).
 The decision for entry onto a PGCE course will be made by the teacher training provider.
-If you are offered a Maths Scholarship but unsuccessful in securing a place on an eligible PGCE or School Direct course by September 2016 the Scholarship offer will be withdrawn.
+If you are offered a Maths Scholarship but unsuccessful in securing a place on an eligible PGCE or School Direct course by September 2024 the Scholarship offer will be withdrawn.

-a Scholarship if I apply for the School Direct Training Programme (salaried)
+Can I apply if I apply for the School Direct Training Programme (salaried) course?

 A School Direct salaried student would not be entitled to a Scholarship, as they are employed rather than in training.

 I am planning on applying to Teach First to teach Maths, does this qualify me for the Scholarship?

 Those undertaking Teach First are not eligible to apply for a Scholarship.

 I'm on the Future Teaching Scholars programme.
 Am I eligible to apply?